dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 x-y} will give a non-trivial factor of N {\displaystyle N} .
 A practical algorithm for finding pairs ( x , y ) {\displaystyle (x,y)} which satisfy x 2 ≡
 8 KB (1,116 words) - 17:44, 10 November 2018

-Item tree analysis (redirect from Algorithms for item tree analysis) quasi-order on the items.
-A different algorithm to perform an ITA was suggested in Schrepp (1999).
-This algorithm is called Inductive ITA.
-Classical ITA
-9 KB (1,366 words) - 14:57, 17 December 2014

 Eikonal equation (redirect from Algorithms for solving the eikonal equation) efficient algorithms to solve the eikonal equation have been developed since the 1990s.
 Many of these algorithms take advantage of algorithms developed
 19 KB (3,390 words) - 22:56, 14 July 2018